-This photo was taken early November on 2 day Jökulsarlon tour.
-I was taking some shots without an ND filter and some shots with.
+This photo was taken early November on a two day Jökulsarlon tour.
+I was taking some photos without an ND filter and some shots with.
 This is one of the shots with the Neutral Density filter – which creates a slight rose tint.
-This was one of the last photos of the session and everything fells into place when the sky reached it’s best.
+This was one of the last photos of the session and everything fell into place when the sky reached it’s best.

 Because I was not so close to the foreground ice (about 8 ft) f/11 was chosen because sharpness can easily be achieved throughout the scene from the Ice to the sea.
 Beyond the edge of the sea, sharpness is pointless because the clouds and waves move during the exposure.

 The composition challenge was putting my camera into the right position to ensure good proportions of sea, ice & sky.
 The sky is constantly changing and you need to be able to predict the movement and keep shooting, because you cannot press rewind.
 For the ice and beach I placed the ice slightly to the left because I felt it was pointing toward the right – this way the ice is pointing into the scene.

 Next I made sure there was a comfortable space around the ice, so that I wasn’t crossing any horizons or overlapping other ice.
 I kept the edges of the ice well away from the horizon by having the camera quite high.
 It is ok to cross the horizon and have a part of the ice going into the sky, but I don’t like to have the edges of my subject being close to another significant line.